MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ---
-title:  Adaptive Card Template Language
+title:  Adaptive Cards Template Language
 author: matthidinger
 ms.author: mahiding
 ms.date: 08/01/2019
 ms.topic: article
 ---

-# Introduction

-> Please read this for an [Overview of Adaptive Card Templating](index.md)
+# Adaptive Cards Template Language

-Templating enables the separation of **data** from **view** in your Adaptive Card.
+Templating enables the separation of **data** from **layout** in your Adaptive Card.
+The template langauge is the syntax used to author a template.

+> Please read this for an [overview of Adaptive Card Templating](index.md)

 > [!IMPORTANT]
 >
 > These features are **in preview and subject to change**.
 Your feedback is not only welcome, but  critical to ensure we deliver the features **you** need.

-The templating SDKs make it easy to combine your data and template to produce a populated Adaptive Card that is ready to render.

-The data can be provided inline with the `AdaptiveCard` payload, or at runtime using new APIs.
+When authoring a template you can specify the data inline with the `AdaptiveCard` payload, or at runtime using the [Templating SDKs](sdk.md).

 ## Specify data within the card

-To specify data directly within the card payload, simply add a `$data` attribute to your `AdaptiveCard` (seen below).
+To provide data directly within the card payload, simply add a `$data` attribute to your `AdaptiveCard` (seen below).

 ## Binding to the data

-Then you can bind to the data within the `body` or `actions` of the card.
+You can bind to the data within the `body` or `actions` of the card.

 * Binding syntax starts with `{` and ends with `}`.
 E.g., `{myProperty}`
 * Dot-notation to access sub-objects